pschlan/cron-job.org/README.md

 ---------
 * `database` contains the MySQL database structure.
 * `chronos` is cron-job.org's cron job execution daemon and is responsible for fetching the jobs.
+* `protocol` contains the interface definitions for interaction between system nodes.
 * `web` contains the web interface (coming soon)

 chronos